deebuls/uncertainty-robustness-deep-regression-benchmark/README.md

 ## Abstract
 We benchmark the robustness of maximum likelihood based uncertainty estimation methods to outliers in training data for regression tasks.
-Outliers or noisy labels in training data re- sults in degraded performances as well as incorrect estima- tion of uncertainty.
-We propose the use of a heavy-tailed dis- tribution (Laplace distribution) to improve the robustness to outliers.
+Outliers or noisy labels in training data results in degraded performances as well as incorrect estimation of uncertainty.
+We propose the use of a heavy-tailed distribution (Laplace distribution) to improve the robustness to outliers.
 This property is evaluated using standard regression benchmarks and on a high-dimensional regression task of monocular depth estimation, both containing outliers.
-In par- ticular, heavy-tailed distribution based maximum likelihood provides better uncertainty estimates, better separation in un- certainty for out-of-distribution data, as well as better detec- tion of adversarial attacks in the presence of outliers
+In particular, heavy-tailed distribution based maximum likelihood provides better uncertainty estimates, better separation in uncertainty for out-of-distribution data, as well as better detection of adversarial attacks in the presence of outliers